bradyep/NewsFeedsFYI/README.md

 ## Server

-* The data directory in the docker image is /var/lib/nffyi-data
 * The transpiled entry point is `dist/server/server.js`
+* The data directory on the doker host is: `/var/lib/docker/volumes/nffyi-data`
+* The data directory in the docker image is `/var/lib/nffyi-data`

 ## Client